aharonium/opensiddur.org/posts/posts/the-seder-tefillah-for-shabbat-and-yom-tov-of-kehillat-kol-haneshama-jerusalem_(levi.weiman-kelman_2015-09-25).html.md

 <div class="english">
 Ps 19:15

 May the words of my mouth, and the meditations of my heart, be acceptable to You, Adonai, my Rock and my Redeemer.
-May God who causes peace to reign in the high heavens, grant us peace, and all Israel, and on all the world, and let us say: Amen.
+May God who causes peace to reign in the high heavens, grant us peace, and all Israel, and on all the world, and let us say: <em>Amen</em>.
 </div>
 </td></tr>